GlobalAICommunity/global-ai-bootcamp-2025/docs/02-organize.md

 Yes, but only to cover your costs.
 The Global AI Community is a non-profit to help people to learn more about AI, we make no profit and we request the same from our local chapters.
 It is allowed though to ask for a minimum fee to cover the cost of catering and/or venue costs.

+**Does the event need to be in-person?**

+No, it can be virtual, hybrid or in-person.
+But let's be honest!
+In person events are the best!
+Isn'it?

 # Register